tutumcloud/api-docs/source/includes/service.md

 Attribute | Description
 --------- | -----------
-protocol | The protocol of the port, either `tcp` or `udp` inner_port | The port number inside the container to be published outer_port | The port number in the node public network interface to be published port_name | Name of the service associated to this port
+protocol | The protocol of the port, either `tcp` or `udp` inner_port | The published port number inside the container outer_port | The published port number in the node public network interface port_name | Name of the service associated to this port